Mamancilla328/ToDo/README.md

-# ToDo List with Create React App
+# To Do List with Create React App